The energy sector is methanol's fastest growing market

 Dimethyl ether (DME) is a clean-burning fuel that is typically produced from methanol.
 It can be stored and transported like liquefied petroleum gas (LPG).
 DME is being produced on a large scale in China, where it is primarily being blended with LPG for household cooking and heating.

 DME can also be used as a clean-burning substitute for diesel fuel, but this in not widespread today.
 Commercialization activities underway are focused on the heavy duty truck market in North America and the passenger vehicle market in Europe.
-DME projects are operating or under development in countries including: Japan, Trinidad, the United States, India, and Australia.
+DME projects are operating or under development in countries including: Japan, Trinidad & Tobago, South Korea, the United States, India, and Australia.

 Methyl Tertiary Butyl Ether